 Some hair may need more and/or different amino acids than others, depending on what hair issues you’re struggling with.
 If you color your hair regularly, then your hair is likely in need of some strengthening and moisturizing.
 Amino acids can help you repair your hair problems, especially with hair growth.

 Some key amino acids will aid with hair growth better than others, either by taking an amino acid supplement (in pill form, powder form, or liquid amino acids) or by getting it through a healthy diet.
-Read on to find the role of amino acids in the growth of healthy hair top amino acids to add to your hair care regimen today.
+Read on to find the role of amino acids in the growth of healthy hair and the top amino acids to add to your hair care regimen today.

 This is one of the best amino acids for hair growth for a few different reasons.
 First of all, cysteine is known to stimulate new hair growth.
 In addition to that, it also protects your hair from sun damage and other radiations that may compromise the health of your hair.
 Cysteine has also been shown to improve the texture and strength of your hair.